Bipolar Disorder in Teens

 - Take part in family therapy as needed.

 - Tell others about your teen’s bipolar disorder.
-Work with your teen’s healthcare provider and schools to develop a treatment plan.
+Work with your teen’s healthcare provider and schools to create a treatment plan.

 - Reach out for support.
 Being in touch with other parents who have a teen with bipolar disorder may be helpful.
 If you feel overwhelmed or stressed out, talk with your teen’s healthcare provider about a support group for caregivers of people with bipolar disorder.

 - Take all symptoms of depression, mania, and suicide very seriously.
-Seek treatment right away.
+Get treatment right away.
 Suicide is a health emergency.
 Talk with your teen’s healthcare provider for more information.
+Find out who to contact, and what to do if your teen has suicidal thoughts.
+Have an emergency plan in place.

 When should I call my teen’s healthcare provider?